AI: The Next Big Thing Is Here, and EverywhereMay 19, 2017

 - Myriad investment opportunities are emerging, but AI development faces various challenges.

-Artificial intelligence, long the staple of science fiction, is quickly moving into the mainstream of everyday life.
+Artificial intelligence is quickly moving into the mainstream of everyday life.
 It is already disrupting some industries and companies—and forcing investors to become more nimble about how they evaluate new investment opportunities.

-Robots and automated devices will not be taking over the world anytime soon, but computer systems are being trained to analyze more like humans—but with greater speed and accuracy.
-They are programmed to handle such complex tasks as understanding natural language, visual perception, and speech and text recognition and translation (see Figure 1).
+While robots and automated devices will not be taking over the world anytime soon, computer systems are being trained to analyze more like humans, with greater speed and accuracy.
+They are programmed to handle complex tasks, such as understanding natural language, visual perception, speech and text recognition, and translation.
+(See "Deep Learning.")

-With its rapid development, artificial intelligence, which involves programming machines to efficiently provide solutions, is permeating a wide range of fields, from health care to financial services to security (see Figure 2).
+With its rapid development, AI is permeating a wide range of fields, from health care to financial services to security.
+(See “Uses of Artificial Intelligence Spreading Rapidly and Widely.”)

 In health care, AI is improving illness prevention through diagnostics and is aiding in treatments and surgical procedures.
 Digital health assistants bridge the gaps between doctors and patients to maintain patient care.
 IBM’s Watson Health analyzes possible cancer treatments, and the company is developing a new platform for evaluating drug safety.

 As the technology required for AI becomes cheaper and more accessible, corporations seeking greater insights from their data are increasingly investing in AI.
-According to a Forrester survey last year of more than 600 global business and technology professionals, respondents expected more than a 300% increase in industry investment in cognitive computing (a term often used synonymously with artificial intelligence) in 2017 compared with 2016.1
+According to a Forrester survey last year, of more than 600 global business and technology professionals expected more than a 300% increase in industry investment in cognitive computing (a term often used synonymously with artificial intelligence) in 2017 compared with 2016.1

-Research firm International Development Corporation estimates that widespread adoption of AI will increase worldwide investment in AI and related activities across a broad range of industries from USD $8 billion in 2016 to more than USD $47 billion in 2020 (see Figure 3).
+Research firm International Development Corporation estimates that widespread adoption of AI will increase worldwide investment in AI and related activities across a broad range of industries from $8 billion in 2016 to more than $47 billion in 2020.
+(See "Artificial Intelligence Spending Soaring.")

 Amazon Web Services, Microsoft, and Google are leading the nascent effort to offer AI capabilities to various industries through their public cloud computing services, in turn spurring more investment and broader use of AI.